arthurmburke/onetwoseven/README.md

-# MLX Studio
+# OneTwoSeven

-MLX Studio is a local control panel for running Apple MLX language and vision-language models.
+OneTwoSeven is a local control panel for running Apple MLX language and vision-language models.
 It browses compatible Hugging Face repositories, starts the official `mlx_lm.server` or `mlx_vlm.server`, shows process and request telemetry, and exposes the active model at an OpenAI-compatible endpoint.

 ## Architecture